-We looked at three complaints received in the last 12 months and found these were satisfactorily handled, dealt with in a timely way.
-Lessons were learnt from concerns and complaints and action was taken to as a result to improve the quality of care.
+We looked at a sample of the eight complaints received in the last 12 months and found these were dealt with in a timely way, with openness and transparency when dealing with the complaint.
+Lessons were learnt from individual concerns and complaints, and also from analysis of trends, and action was taken as a result to improve the quality of care.
+For example, the practice had introduced "catch-up slots" into the GPs' schedules to ensure that appointments ran to time.